Breakthrough-Energy/PowerSimData/powersimdata/data_access/README.md

 docker-compose -f stack.yml up
 ```

-Note - the schema are not automatically created (or part of source control) at this point, so to run the tests you'll need to do this manually.
-Improvements on this are forthcoming.

 ## Schema creation
+When the container starts, it will run the `.sql` files in the mounted volume
+to initialize the database.

-To get a working local database, run the container then do the following:
+To do this manually, run the container then do the following:

 ```
 # connect to container, use password from stack.yml
  psql -U postgres -h localhost
 ```

-Once in the `psql` shell, you can create the database using `CREATE DATABASE
-psd;` then connect to it with `\c psd`.
-Make sure there is a file called
-`schema.sql` in your current directory then run `\i schema.sql`.
-Now if you run
+In the psql shell, run `\i sql/schema.sql` (make sure to `cd` to this directory first)
+to create the necessary objects.
+After this, you should be connected to the `psd` database,
-`\dt` you should see the tables have been created, and should be able to run
+and running `\dt` should confirm the tables have been created.

+## Database management
+At the moment this is kind of a placeholder section.
+But for anyone interested,
+the stack.yml setup includes a container running an admin ui which can be used to explore the
+containerized db.
+You can view this at http://localhost:8080 and login using the credentials
-the integration tests.
+from the file.